How to Write to an Excel File in VB.NET (The Easy Way)

 Frequently Asked Questions

-What is a modern library for writing to Excel files in VB.NET without Interop?
+How can I write to Excel files in VB.NET without using Office Interop?

-How can I install a library for Excel file manipulation in a VB.NET project?
+How do I install IronXL in a VB.NET project for Excel file manipulation?

-You can install a library like IronXL using the NuGet Package Manager in Visual Studio.
-Search for the package IronXL.Excel
+To install IronXL in a VB.NET project, use the NuGet Package Manager within Visual Studio.
+Search for IronXL.Excel

-and click Install.
+and install it.
 Alternatively, use the Package Manager Console with the command: Install-Package IronXL.Excel

 .

-How do I create a new Excel file and write data to it using VB.NET?
+How do I create a new Excel file and insert data in VB.NET?

-), and save the file with the SaveAs()
+.
+Save the file by using the SaveAs()

 method.